sw-craftsmanship-dojo/runbook/python-repository.md

 5. Create our test
 You may have noticed that we talked about a tests folder, so let's create the file tests/test_atm.py, you can create a new file with that name, and it will end up creating the tests folder.

-In  tests/test_atm.py we are going to create a describe function, and inside of that we will a basic test.
+In  tests/test_atm.py we are going to create a describe function, and inside of that, we will add a basic test.

 ```python
 def describe_atm():